 According to Statista, more than 200 million people visit Amazon to shop for their favorite items each month.
-The marketplace oversees the majority of ecommerce sales worldwide, generating billions of dollars in revenue.
-There is no denying that Amazon provides the single biggest opportunity to both established brands and upstart entrepreneurs to grow their businesses and take it to new levels.
+The marketplace oversees the majority of eCommerce sales worldwide, generating billions of dollars in revenue.
+There is no denying that Amazon provides the single biggest opportunity to both established brands and upstart entrepreneurs to grow their businesses and take them to new levels.

 Opening a Seller Central account on Amazon is relatively easy; however, navigating through it can feel confusing at times especially for new sellers.
 With a multitude of options to go through and features to use , it could be hard to decide where to begin and what to prioritize—we get it.